-We all don’t live in an ideal world where we can workout early in the day due to work commitments, but exercising too close to bedtime can make it very hard to fall asleep.
+We all don’t live in an ideal world where we can hit the gym early in the day due to work commitments, but exercising too close to bedtime can make it very hard to fall asleep.
 Exercising early in the morning before work is a great way of getting a workout in and allowing yourself time to come down gradually from your action-packed workout.
 You will also have a head start on your day, knowing you were up and out early while others press the snooze button, is also very satisfying.

 - Have your last meal early in the evening.

 Evening rituals normally feature a bedtime snack of some sort.
 Going to sleep hungry doesn’t always feel the best, even if it does wonders for burning fat overnight.
 So having a little snack won’t do major harm in the grand scheme of things.
 However, if you regularly eat late in the evening and have trouble getting a good night’s snooze, it’s worth considering the connection between the two.

 Eating a large meal late into the evening may negatively impact your ability to fall asleep and the quality of it.
 You want to have your dinner in you a good 4-5 hours before bedtime for it to digest properly.

 In terms of snacking, if you’re like me and always feel hungry before bed, go for something small like nuts or berries.
 Don’t go to bed too full, and don’t go to bed too hungry.